erizov/Professor/semester_1/lecture_04_searching/binary_search/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Binary Search?
-8. How would you test your Binary Search implementation?
+8. How would you test your Binary Search deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique